BrockDSL/DASA_2023_SQL_Collaboration/week4_questions.md

 ## Level 2

 Submit all of your answer for Level 2 questions directly in this <a href="https://forms.office.com/r/Qcdjm9rMeT" target="_blank">form</a>.
+Just submit the SQL query that you wrote to answer the question.

 **Q6**
 What is the total emissions from "Health Canada" in the 2005-6 Fiscal year?
 You can combine multiple LIKE statements with AND